 - Phone: 586-749-6666

-Scarefest offers four major haunts: Castle of the Dead Haunted House, Carnival of the Dead Forest Walk, Terror Zone Maze and Hayride of Doom.
+Scarefest offers these major haunts: Castle of the Dead Haunted House, Carnival of the Dead Forest Walk, Terror Zone Maze, Hayride of Doom, Zombie Paintball and Survive the Night.
 Scarefest is your hub for a night packed with fun – see bands, DJs and entertainment offered nightly; there’s also a heated bar tent or grab an adult drink at the Club Terror Zone.
 Plus bonfires and concessions.

 - Address: 71800 Romeo Plank Road, Armada